phusion/passenger_binary_build_automation/README.md

 The `setup-runtime` script expects at least the following arguments:

  * `-c`: a directory which the script can use for caching data, in order to make subsequent runtime builds faster.
-If this directory does not exist, then it will be created.
  * `-o`: a directory to store the runtime in.
-If this directory does not exist, then it will be created.

 #### Building